How Constantine Established the Roman Catholic Church and the Roman Empire: Edict of Milan to the Crusades

 Justinian - 527

 Justinian Took the throne in Byzantium as the Emperor of Rome in 527 and set forth on a massive mission to rebuild Constantinople after much of it was destroyed by rioting and destruction.
-Around the time that Justinian took over, Rival gangs had been ransacking the city, overthrowing and killing government officials, burning buildings and inciting a coup.
+Around the time that Justinian took over, rival gangs had been ransacking the city, overthrowing and killing government officials, burning buildings and inciting a coup.
 Justinian was about to give up and leave the city but his wife, Theodora, encouraged him to stay and set things straight.
 Justinian's building campaign included the construction of bridges, roads, aqueducts, monuments, churches and monasteries.
 It also included rebuilding of a new, gigantic and elaborate church called Hagia Sophia.
-Justinian had St. Catherine's monastery built and fortified to protect the monks and pilgrims who went there from the raiding Sacrens who were always causing problems.
+Justinian had St. Catherine's monastery built and fortified to protect the monks and pilgrims who went there from the raiding Sacrens.
 Justinian is also responsible for construction of the church of San Vitale in Ravenna.

 San Vitale - 540